leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/alternative.md

 `Validate` can also be used in situations where there is more than one way for input to be acceptable.
 For the input form `RawInput`, an alternative set of business rules that implement conventions from a legacy system might be the following:

- 0. All human users must provide a birth year that is four digits.
+ 1. All human users must provide a birth year that is four digits.
- 1. Users born prior to 1970 do not need to provide names, due to incomplete older records.
+ 2. Users born prior to 1970 do not need to provide names, due to incomplete older records.
- 2. Users born after 1970 must provide names.
+ 3. Users born after 1970 must provide names.
- 3. Companies should enter `"FIRM"` as their year of birth instead and provide a company name.
+ 4. Companies should enter `"FIRM"` as their year of birth and provide a company name.

 No particular provision is made for users born in 1970.
 It is expected that they will either give up, lie about their year of birth, or call.